Uniform resonance free regions for convex cocompact hyperbolic surfaces and expanders: Introduction

-is the sequence of $L^2$-\textit{eigenvalues} of the positive Laplacian on $X_n$.
-In the present paper, we focus on the case where $X=\Gamma\backslash\mathbb{H}^2$ is a \textit{convex cocompact} hyperbolic surface, that is, a non-compact hyperbolic surface with a finite number of funnel ends and no cusps (see \cite{Borthwick_book}).
+In this paper, we consider the case where $X=\Gamma\backslash\mathbb{H}^2$ is an \textit{infinite-area}, \textit{convex cocompact} hyperbolic surface.
+In this case, $X$ can be decomposed into a compact surface $N$ with geodesic boundary\footnote{The surface $N$ is sometimes called the ``Nielsen region''} and a finite number of funnel ends attached to $N$.
+This includes all hyperbolic surfaces with $\delta \leqslant \frac{1}{2},$ see Remark \ref{rem:secrem} below.

-To properly state our result, we briefly review some aspects of the spectral theory of infinite-area hyperbolic surfaces, referring the reader to Borthwick's book \cite{Borthwick_book}.
-We assume that $\Gamma$ is a finitely generated, non-cofinite Fuchsian group and we let $X = \Gamma\backslash\mathbb{H}^2$ be the associated hyperbolic surface.
-The \textit{limit set} $\Lambda_\Gamma$ is defined as the set of accumulation points of orbits of $\Gamma$ acting on the hyperbolic plane $\mathbb{H}^2$.
-It is a subset of the boundary of $\mathbb{H}^2$ at infinity, the latter of which we identify with $\overline{\R} = \mathbb{R}\cup \{ \infty\}$.
-The limit set is a Cantor-like fractal subset and its Hausdorff dimension, which we denote by $\delta_\Gamma$, coincides with the exponent of convergence of Poincar\'{e} series for $\Gamma$.
+Let us first review some standard facts about the spectral theory of infinite-area hyperbolic surfaces, referring the reader to Borthwick's book \cite{Borthwick_book} for a comprehensive discussion.
+Every hyperbolic surface $X$ can be realized as a quotient $\Gamma\backslash \mathbb{H}^2$, where $\mathbb{H}^2$ is the hyperbolic plane and $\Gamma\subset \mathrm{PSL}_2(\mathbb{R})$ is a Fuchsian group, i.e., a discrete group of M\"{o}bius transformations.
+For the rest of this introduction we assume that $\Gamma$ is \begin{itemize} \item \textit{finitely generated}, which is equivalent to $X=\Gamma \backslash \mathbb{H}^2$ being geometrically and topologically finite, and \item \textit{non-cofinite}, which is equivalent with $X$ having infinite area. \end{itemize} The limit set of $X$, denoted by $\Lambda$, is defined as the set of accumulation points of all orbits of the action of $\Gamma$ on $\mathbb{H}^2$.
+Under the above conditions, $\Lambda$ is a Cantor-like fractal subset of $\partial \mathbb{H}^2 \cong \mathbb{R}\cup \{ \infty \}$.
+The Hausdorff dimension of $\Lambda$, denoted by $\delta$, is equal to the exponent of convergence of the Poincar\'{e} series for $\Gamma$ and is sometimes referred to as the ``critical exponent'' of $X$.